Agilan75/Blackjack/README.md

 ## How to Run

+Open this repo on an IDE of choice.
 Make sure you have Python3 installed.
-Then run the following command:
+Then run the following commands in the terminal:

 cd src

 python main.py